Australian qualification pathway

 Understanding our AI detection process

-From February 2025, we will be using a software screening tool to detect for the use of Generative Artificial Intelligence (Gen AI) for material submitted in relation to our regulatory work.
+We use a software screening tool to detect for the use of Generative Artificial Intelligence (Gen AI) for material submitted in relation to our regulatory work.
 For example, when we receive a competency assessment form (usually as part of an application for registration) we will run that section through this tool.

 All applications should be written in the applicant’s own words.
 This screening ensures the application is authentic and verifies it is original content.
 The use of a Gen AI detection tool is an important step to protect public safety by ensuring we can make an accurate assessment of an applicant’s skill level and maintain the enduring competency of registered social workers in New Zealand.